metashot/kraken2/README.md

     ...
 ```

-Moreover, metashot/kraken2 uses the docker images available at
+Moreover, this workflow uses the docker images available at
 https://hub.docker.com/u/metashot/ for reproducibility.
 You can check the
 version of the software used in the workflow by opening the file
 [`process.config`](process.config).
 For example `container =